dcwilkinson/magento2-customcontactform/README.md

-# Magento 2 Custom Form
+# Magento 2 Custom Contact Form

-Custom form for Magento 2, using a preference to override core.
+Custom contact form for Magento 2, using a preference to override core.

 I've used a preference here, which for the purposes of what I'm doing here, acts as a local override that we used in Magento 1: